 There are many ways to implement OCSP/CRL, we offer a mechanism built into our DPBuddy/SecScan product.

-Please make sure to properly guard the private key of the internal CA. It has to be stored separately from the X.509 cert or from any other certificates since it allows us to issue a cert for any internal domain.
+Please make sure to properly guard the private key of the internal CA. It has to be stored separately from any certificates that it issues since it allows us to issue a cert for any internal domain.

-The X.509 counterpart of the internal CA, on the other hand, should be freely distributed to all trust stores of all the components of the system as well as to the browsers of the end-users of the application.
+The X.509 counterpart of the internal CA should be freely distributed to all trust stores of all the components of the system as well as to the browsers of the end-users of the application.

 You you can use openssl CA command to sign internal CSRs thus becoming your own certificate authority.